moodytux/mopidy-pi-client/README.rst

 ===============

 - Show track artist on a Various Artists album info screen
-- Show the elapsed time of current track as a progress bar
 - Look into possibility of removing cursor to be more touch friendly
 - Adding gesture support to the track list on the album info screen
 - Selecting albums by genre